bilal10hussain/openweathermap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to start this project
-Please note that you should have a valid API key from OpenWeatherMap.
+To get this project working, you should have a valid API key from OpenWeatherMap.
 You can create an API key here: https://openweathermap.org/appid

-After creating an account, you should make an `API_CONFIG.js` file in `/components/helpers/` which contains the API key and some other information.
-Here is my example:
+After creating an account, and getting an API key, you should create a file called `API_CONFIG.js` in `/components/helpers/` which contains the API key and some other information.
+Here is an example:
 ```
 const API_CONFIG = {
     "key": "API_KEY_GOES_HERE",